-Standard College of Nursing is a private, student-centered institution that provides high quality and dynamic nursing education to its students in preparation for licensure as professional and vocational nurses and entry into the world of work, as well as provide them with the foundation needed to further their long-term educational, professional and vocational goals.
-Our core mission is to support and inspire the students to achieve excellence in nursing education.
-We aim to inculcate professionalism, and the pursuit of knowledge as a lifelong enterprise, in a culturally diverse and supportive learning environment.
+Standard College of Nursing is a student-centered institution that provides high quality and dynamic nursing education to its students in preparation for licensure as professional/vocational nurses and entry into the field of nursing, as well as provide them with the foundation needed to further their long-term educational and professional goals.
+Our core mission is to support and inspire our students to achieve excellence in nursing by being innovative, exhibiting a spirit of inquiry, and seeking continuous quality/performance improvement.
+We aim to inculcate professionalism, caring, and the pursuit of knowledge as a lifelong enterprise, in a culturally diverse and supportive learning environment.